farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 You choose a setting together, you create your characters together, and you make that world evolve together.

-Each session is made of `Scenes`, like in a movie.
+Each session is made of `scenes`, like in a movie.
 Each scene plays out as a bunch of back-and-forth between the GM and the players.
 The GM describes what the scene is like, the players tell the GM what they do, and the GM makes the world react to those actions depending on the outcomes of certain dice rolls.

-Each time you and your friends meet to play Charge is a `Session` which can last between 1 and 4 hours, or even more.
+Each time you and your friends meet to play Charge is a `session` which can last between 1 and 4 hours, or even more.
 The amount of time each session takes depends on a lot of factors.

 Each group can play very differently.
 Some might take their time while others might rush into things head-on, but it also depends on everyone's availability.